TH3ndr1/simpltrust_mvp/data_model.md

 - Assets are mapped to controls to indicate which controls apply to which assets
 - This mapping helps in identifying control coverage across the asset inventory

+### Regulation-Control Relationships
+- Regulations are broken down into specific regulatory requirements
+- Controls are mapped to regulatory requirements through control-regulation mappings
+- A single control can satisfy multiple regulatory requirements
+- A regulatory requirement can be implemented by multiple controls
+- This mapping enables regulatory coverage analysis and compliance reporting

 ### Capability-Regulation Relationships
 - Business capabilities are mapped to regulations to understand regulatory impact on business functions
 - This mapping provides business context for compliance activities